The Best Napoleonic War Games23 Mar 2020 16

 Available from: Steam

 Holdfast holds a place near and dear to my heart.
 As a long time Mount and Blade fan, this spiritual successor modernizes the multiplayer aspect of the Napoleonic Wars DLC, and has turned it into a full-fledged game.
-Players can choose regiments from multiple different classes for the belligerents (currently France, GB, and Prussia), and can play in team deathmatches, point capture game modes, or naval battles.
+Players can choose regiments from multiple different classes for the belligerents, and can play in team deathmatches, point capture game modes, or naval battles.

 The classes are largely indistinguishable other than uniform, but notably you have sappers, officers, and musicians to break up the rhythm of running around with a musket or rifle.
 These are frequently chaotic affairs, with players using the proximity voice feature to great effect, spamming music or shouting in bad accents the whole time.
 It can be a lot of fun, if somewhat difficult if you’re looking to have a coordinated attack, but you know what you’re getting into if you’ve ever played a multiplayer game before.
-It should also be noted that Holdfast is still in Early Access, so it is still a work in progress, but a good one at that.
+Holdfast officially left Steam Early Access in March 2020, so it can be considered a 'finished' game in terms of the original design goals, although I'm sure more updates and features will follow.

 Developer: Creative Assembly